tomwongs/Hound/README.md

 Thanks for your understanding.

 ### Changelogs :
-This new version of Hound (v2.1.0) bring:
+This new version of Hound (v2.2.0) bring:
-  - Bug fixes
+  - Bug fixes for the progress bar
-  - A progress bar
+  - Compatibility for all distros
 I hope you'll enjoy it! ^^

 ### Credit :